mikjw/CV/README.md

 - I moved to Toulouse to study in a foriegn language and constantly pushed myself to integrate and become 'fluent'.

 - I followed my interest in medicine into a career in pharmaceutical marketing, where I had to quickly master large volumes of scientific information and discuss it with authority with clients.
-As Account Manager at BBH I actively sought out opportunities to work on pitches and accounts with new subjects to learn.
+As Account Manager at BBH I actively sought out opportunities to work on pitches with new subjects to learn and potential to grow the business.

 - Now as a developer I relish opening a new codebase and trying to quickly understand it (especially if it's written in a language that's new to me).